conduktor/conduktor-docs/docs/platform/installation/get-started/AWS.md

 ## Use AWS RDS / Aurora as database

-**Only available starting at version 1.17.0 of the platform**
+**Only available starting at version 1.17.0 of the Console**

 If you want to use AWS RDS or AWS Aurora as database, please take in consideration the following:

-- Platform will not work with all Postgresql engines within RDS, it will only work with engine version 14.8 / 15.3, other versions are not fully supported.
+- Console will not work with all Postgresql engines within RDS, it will only work with engine version 14.8 / 15.3, other versions are not fully supported.
-- Platform configuration through our onboarding interface won't work, users should configure the platform either with a yaml file or with environment variables.
+- Console configuration through our onboarding interface won't work, users should configure the console either with a yaml file or with environment variables.